ericminikel/prionalliance/faq.md

 ### When will a drug be ready for human clinical trials, approved, or available?

-Our partners at Ionis Pharmaceuticals have publicly committed to developing an antisense drug (ION761) for prion disease, placing it in their official [pipeline](https://www.ionispharma.com/ionis-innovation/pipeline/) and issuing a [statement](/media/2020/04/ionis-prion-covid-19-statement.pdf) that development is moving full speed ahead despite the pandemic.
-Drug development is, however, always a slow and highly uncertain process, and giving firm timelines amounts to trying to predict the future.
-Ionis has so far only given a general timeline of aiming to begin human trials within the coming few years.
-We will let you know when we hear any more concrete updates.
+Our partners at Ionis Pharmaceuticals have [publicly committed](http://www.prionalliance.org/media/2021/04/Prion_Disease_Community_Statement_4.7.21.pdf) to developing an antisense drug for prion disease.
+Their drug candidate is currently in animal studies, however, and is not available for experimental or compassionate use treatment.
+Drug development is always a slow and highly uncertain process, but their best estimate is that human clinical trials could begin in late 2022.
 Once a potential treatment enters first-in-human studies, clinical trials gathering data on its safety and efficacy are likely to last for some years.

 <a name="need-advice" />